 - Rhubarb (all parts of the plant are poisonous)

-- Tomato leaves (the tomato fruit is safe but remove the green spidery stalk)
+- Tomato leaves (the tomato fruit is safe but remove any green parts, eg the green spidery stalk and leaves etc)

 There are bound to be other items that aren’t included in this list, so always check before giving your guinea pigs a new food and don't take any risks with unidentified weeds or plants.

 Remember that some safe wild plants can look extremely similar others that are actually poisonous so make sure you have identified any plants accurately.

 Take a look at the safe food list (vegetables and fruit) for guinea pigs which will help you choose the best food for your pets.

 Before buying treats that are labeled suitable for guinea pigs, do check the ingredients.
 It’s surprising how many contain sugar and other unsuitable ingredients

 Some of these treats may also contain mealworms which are not suitable either as they are a form of meat.